 While Katmai National Park is accessible for visitors to enjoy, a return to full operations will continue to be phased, and services may be limited.
 Please follow local area health orders and recreate responsibly.
 Maintain social distance, avoid high risk activities, and stay home if you feel sick.
-For those not fully vaccinated, wear a face mask when required (inside buildings, on elevated platforms and walkways, during the bear orientation) and when social distance cannot be maintained.
+All visitors, regardless of vaccination status, must wear a face mask inside buildings and when required (on elevated platforms and walkways, during the bear orientation) and when social distance cannot be maintained.
 The CDC has offered guidance to help people recreating in parks and open spaces prevent the spread of infectious diseases.

 The following visitor capacities have been established:

 Brooks Camp Visitor Center- Orientation Room

 Brooks Falls Riffles Platform

 Food and Gear Caches

 The health and well-being of visitors and employees remains our top priority.
 We continue to work closely with the NPS Office of Public Health using CDC guidance to ensure public areas and workspaces are safe and clean for visitors, employees, and partners.
 Our operations are continually evaluated and adjusted as necessary to ensure public health and safety.
 Updates will be posted on the park website and social media.

 Mask Mandate for those not fully vaccinated and Hand Sanitzer